ksu395/pfsm/README.md

 See paper [Speed Is All You Need: On-Device Acceleration of Large Diffusion Models via GPU-Aware Optimizations](https://arxiv.org/pdf/2304.11267.pdf), specifically section 3.2.1 and figure 2.
-Additonal details can be found in the related [blog post](https://ai.googleblog.com/2023/06/speed-is-all-you-need-on-device.html).<br>
+Additional details can be found in the related [blog post](https://ai.googleblog.com/2023/06/speed-is-all-you-need-on-device.html).<br>

 Functionally, this code performs the following operations:<br>
 ```